-- 3. Outside Review Recommendation: The number of years of GA funding and the number of years typically in time-to-degree should be brought into alignment.
+- The Department continues to place value on full-time funded students and now only admits as many Ph.D. students as it is able to fund. - 3.
+Outside Review Recommendation: The number of years of GA funding and the number of years typically in time-to-degree should be brought into alignment.
 To accomplish this, GA eligibility should be increased to 5 years, with a 6th year permitted when circumstances warrant. - Department Response/Strategy (2011): While in theory the leadership of History concurs with this recommendation, the number of assistantships would have to be significantly expanded before such a change could be made.
 Currently, History uses its eleven instructorship slots to extend funding for doctoral students beyond their fourth year.
 We have been successful at keeping A.B.D. students and recent Ph.D.s employed until they matriculate and/or find tenure-track positions.
-To date, we have placed all of our Ph.D. graduates in visiting or tenure-track positions even in this tough job market.
+To date, we have placed almost all of our Ph.D. graduates in visiting or tenure-track positions, even in this increasingly tight job market.
 In a way, instructorships have filled the void in GA funding beyond the fourth year.
 Arkansas's benchmark History programs give assistantships for longer periods of time (five to six years vs. four years), however, and the external reviewers underscore that it is important to bring History at the University of Arkansas into the best practice of the profession.
 Therefore, the Chair and Associate Chair will work with the Dean of the Graduate School and the Dean of the Fulbright College of Arts & Sciences to augment the number of assistantships and to increase the years of funding for each student.